ahmadalfy/frontend-notes/css/selectors.md

 #### `:focus-within` selector

 `:focus-within` is a relatively new pseudo-class selector.
-It matches an element that have a child element within its tree that recieved focus.
+It matches an element that have a child element within its tree that received focus.
 This selector has been a dream for many developers who cared about making their content accessible because it enables us to achieve effects and behaviors that weren't available without the use of JavaScript.

 A common problem it solves is the navigation of dropdown menus using keyboard.
-The submenu only displays using `:hover` on the parent `li` and can be made visible if its title recieve a focus.
-Once the focus move on to the submenu, the menu disappear because it is no longer recieving the focus nor the hover.
-To get a better understanding of the behaviour you can check [this pen](https://codepen.io/ahmadalfy/pen/ppJGBJ) and try to navigate it using the `tab` key.
+The submenu only displays using `:hover` on the parent `li` and can be made visible if its title receive a focus.
+Once the focus move on to the submenu, the menu disappear because it is no longer receiving the focus nor the hover.
+To get a better understanding of the behavior you can check [this pen](https://codepen.io/ahmadalfy/pen/ppJGBJ) and try to navigate it using the `tab` key.

 Another common pattern this selector helps to solve is the customization of the `select` element.
 This technique was described by [filament group](https://github.com/filamentgroup/select-css) with a single flaw; you cannot change the caret's orientation when the `select` is opened.
 Using `:focus-within` can help you overcome that because when the select is opened, it will be focused and the wrapper can be selected using that selector to apply any style we want to the caret.